mefchristiansen/MarcusEFC.github.io/_projects/conways-game-of-life.md

 ## Interaction

-I also enabled the user to be able to interact with the board by being able to set the state of a cell and its neighboring cells to alive when left clicking the cell.
+I also enabled the user to be able to interact with the board by being able to set the state of a cell and its neighboring cells to alive when left-clicking the cell.
 This allows for some really interesting results.
-This works by listening for a user click (by using the Ebiten API) and switching the state of the correponding cell and its neighbors (the cells horizontally, vertically and diagonally adjacent) to being alive.
+This works by listening for a user click (by using the Ebiten API) and switching the state of the corresponding cell and its neighbors (the cells horizontally, vertically, and diagonally adjacent) to being alive.

 {% include image.html url="/_images/cgol-interaction.gif" description="Setting cells to alive on a left mouse click" width="400px" height="400px" %}